Open Arts

 • (Dis-)Positions: International guests and experts offer new perspectives and impulses in the first and third semesters in the lecture-series.

 • Reflections: These seminars take place in the first three semesters.
-They are about reflecting on artistic, scientific and social developments and their impact on one's own practice.
+They are about reflecting on artistic and social developments, and developments in the state of research, and their impact of this on one's own practice.

-• Methods: In this workshop format, methods and techniques, in particular unconventional experimental approaches, are tested and developed practically and collectively in particular those that change in the course of social, ecological and technological change.
+• Methods: In this workshop format, methods and techniques, in particular unconventional experimental approaches, are tested and developed practically and collectively.
+Particular attention is given to those that are transformed in the course of social, ecological and technological change.

 • Excursions: Excursions are organised in the second and third semesters.

-• Optional/Free electives: Students can choose their electives by setting a focus via the focus.
+• Optional/Free electives: Students can choose their electives and set their own focus.

 The course is designed to be open, non-hierarchical and collective.
 Courses can be attended by external interested parties if capacity allows and are held in English and German.